 The Swiss Federal Office for the Environment (FOEN), the University of Geneva and UNEP have now renewed the previous four-year "Partnership Agreement" under which the DEWA/GRID-Geneva office operates and receives core funding and in-kind support from the three partners.
-This is now the fourth four-year Partnership phase, with previous agreements having been implemented from 1998-2001, 2002-2005 and 2006-2009.
-The current agreement, under which all three partners have guaranteed increased core funding and/or in-kind support to the office, will run until 31 December 2013.
+This is now the fifth Partnership phase, with previous agreements having been implemented from 1998-2001, 2002-2005, 2006-2009, 2010-2014.
+The current agreement, under which all three partners have guaranteed increased core funding and/or in-kind support to the office, will run until 31 December 2018.

 The DEWA/GRID-Geneva Partnership is unique in that it is a rare, perhaps the only example, of a formal arrangement between a UN agency or programme (UNEP), a federal government and member of the UN (the Swiss Confederation) and a local institution, the University of Geneva that is run by the Canton and Republic of the Geneva state.

 The Advisory Board chairmanship rotates among the three partners' locales and meetings are held twice annually, with each partner hosting in turn.
 Its six members provide advice and guidance in all areas of DEWA/GRID-Geneva programme of work, as well as scientific support and oversight of expenditure, office staffing etc.